 Sunset Dinner Cruise

-The only three ways to see the Na Pali Coast are by boat, helicopter, and by hiking in.
+The only three ways to see the Na Pali Coast are by boat, helicopter, and by hiking.
 We chose the first two options. 🙂 We booked our cruise through Capt Andy’s and had an amazing experience aboard the Southern Star luxury catamaran.
-The 4-hour cruise with a fantastic, experienced crew, allowed us to see whales and dolphins in their natural environment, see the stunning coastline where many movies such as Pirates of the Caribbean and Jurassic Park were filmed, and were served a delicious dinner of steak and prawns with an amazing cheesecake dessert.
+The 4-hour cruise with a fantastic, experienced crew, allowed us to see whales and dolphins in their natural environment, see the stunning coastline where many movies such as Pirates of the Caribbean and Jurassic Park were filmed and were served a delicious dinner of steak and prawns with an amazing cheesecake dessert.

 The best way to see all of Kaua’i is by helicopter.
 So much of the island can only be seen by air as it is preserved.
 You’ll be able to experience flying into the centre of the original crater from the volcano where Kaua’i originated.
 We booked through Blue Hawaiian and it was a spectacular tour.
 Our pilot was very knowledgeable, entertaining, and kept us engaged and interested in the history of Kaua’i.

 Waimea Canyon and Waipo’o Falls

 Well worth the drive for the stunning view of the “Grand Canyon of the Pacific”!
 If you are into hiking, there are trails that you can explore and hike throughout the Canyon and into the Waipo’o Falls.

 Visit the Many Farmers’ Markets